-For more information about what's on in the city, my private walking tours include a personalised information service to help you plan your visit!
+For more information about what's on in the city, my private walking tours include an information service to help you plan your visit!

 At the bottom of the Esplanade, in front of Edinburgh Castle, you will find a small monument known as the Witches' Well.
 No longer a functioning well, it was constructed as a small memorial fountain to commemorate the women (and men) burned as witches, a spectacle which traditionally took place here at the top of Castlehill.